aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/adjusting-cad-drawing-size-using-unit-type/_index.md

 ---
-title: Export DWG to BMP: Adjust CAD Size Using Unit Type (Aspose.CAD Java)
+title: 'Export DWG to BMP and Adjust CAD Size Using Unit Type with Aspose.CAD for Java'
 linktitle: Adjusting CAD Drawing Size Using Unit Type
 second_title: Aspose.CAD Java API
 description: Learn how to export DWG to BMP and adjust CAD drawing size using unit type with Aspose.CAD for Java – a step‑by‑step guide for precise conversion.